poult-lab/daily-word/english_words_ learning.md

 [n] A startup founder requires many skills, but what tops the list for [Sam Altman](https://twitter.com/sama) is resilience- a trait he has observed as a common factor among thousands of successful founders over the course of a decade.

 "the ability of people or things to feel better quickly after sth unpleasant, such as shock, injury, etc."

-08.trait [treɪt]

-[noun] personality traits. "a particular quality in your personality"